Psykotikism/Mutant_Tanks/README.md

-sm_st_god - View information about the God ability. sm_st_gravity - View information about the Gravity ability. sm_st_heal - View information about the Heal ability. sm_st_hurt - View information about the Hurt ability. sm_st_hypno - View information about the Hypno ability. sm_st_ice - View information about the Ice ability.
+sm_st_god - View information about the God ability. sm_st_gravity - View information about the Gravity ability. sm_st_heal - View information about the Heal ability. sm_st_hit - View information about the Hit ability. sm_st_hurt - View information about the Hurt ability. sm_st_hypno - View information about the Hypno ability. sm_st_ice - View information about the Ice ability.